ironmeld/builder-hex0/README.md

 * A file name is limited to 1K bytes.
 * Opening an existing file for write creates a new (empty) file with the same name.
     * Only the most recent file with the same name can be opened for read.
-* All processes share the same file descriptors (i.e. current read and write locations)

 * Only one argument is parsed for processes launched by the internal shell
 * A process launched by the internalshell cannot start with 's' or 'h'